Skip to main content

 5. Better Outcomes

-More individual attention, a better chance to engage with classroom material, more peer learning, and an opportunity to know professors can all add up to better outcomes.
-From better grades to stronger recommendations, smaller college classes can ultimately provide an advantage, whether a student is seeking admission into a competitive graduate program or applying for their dream job.
+More individual attention, a better chance to engage with classroom material, more peer learning, and an opportunity to know professors all can add up to better outcomes.
+From higher grades to stronger recommendations, smaller college classes can provide an advantage, whether a student is seeking admission into a competitive graduate program or applying for their dream job.

 Does Student-to-Faculty Ratio Really Matter?

 It’s also a common occurrence for STEM majors early in their college careers to attend larger classes, even at small colleges with low student-to-faculty ratios.
-Then as students progress into higher-level STEM classes, the number of students often shrinks.
-Similarly, honors colleges and programs commonly found at large universities with high student-to-faculty ratios often field small classes and provide close interaction with professors.
+Then, as students progress into higher-level STEM classes, the number of students often shrinks.
+Similarly, honors colleges and programs commonly found at large universities with high student-to-faculty ratios commonly field small classes and provide close interaction with professors.

-Because student-to-faculty ratio is just one metric, it can also be deceiving—consider that Northeastern University lowered the cap on many of its classes to 19 in order to improve its U.S. News and World Report ranking, rather than for an academic benefit.
+Because student-to-faculty ratio is just one metric, it can also be deceiving—consider that Northeastern University lowered the cap on many of its classes to game its position on national rankings, rather than for an academic benefit.

 Best Colleges with Small Class Sizes